 Artificial intelligence is becoming a faster reality than most ever envisioned.
 Skills have not kept up, however, and this is causing a big problem in the workforce.

-Machine learning, deep learning, statistics, data science, all of these skill sets fall under artificial intelligence skills.
-Most online learning platforms like Udemy are seeing a rise in enrollments for TensorFlow, OpenCV, neural networks and any foundational AI-related skills.
+Machine learning, deep learning, statistics, and data science, are all these skill sets that fall under artificial intelligence skills.
+Most online learning platforms like Udemy are seeing a rise in enrollments for TensorFlow, OpenCV, neural networks, and any foundational AI-related skills.
 Following along with the rise in analytics, many users with foundational data science skills are looking to up their skill sets and move into in-demand AI roles in 2020 and going forward.

 11. Quantum computing